edreisMD/plugnplai/README.md

 # Context length might limiti the number of plugins you can activate, you need to make sure the prompt fits in your context lenght, leaving space for the user message
 ```

-Install all, and activate a few later:
+Example on installing (loading) all plugins, and activating a few later:

 ```python
 from plugnplai import Plugins